paypal/paypal-ios/README.md

 # PayPal iOS SDK

 Welcome to PayPal's iOS SDK.
-This library will help you accept card, PayPal, Venmo, and alternative payments in your iOS app.
+This library will help you accept card, PayPal, Venmo, and alternative payment methods in your iOS app.

 ## Support

-The PayPal iOS SDK supports a minimum deployment target of iOS 13+ and requires Xcode 13+.
+The PayPal iOS SDK supports a minimum deployment target of iOS 13+ and requires Xcode 13+ and macOS Big Sur 11.3+.
 See our [Client Deprecation policy](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/ios/v5) to plan for updates.

 ### Package Managers
 This SDK supports: